jianlgler/Statistics/hw_08/README.md

 The normal distribution is often referred to as $N(\mu, \sigma^2)$.
 Thus when a random variable $X$ is normally distributed with mean $\mu$ and standard deviation $\sigma$, one may write $X \sim N(\mu, \sigma^2)$

+### De Moivre-Laplace Theorem

+The de Moivre–Laplace theorem states that the normal distribution may be used as an approximation to the binomial distribution under certain conditions.
+In particular, the theorem shows that the probability mass function of the random number of "successes" observed in a series of $n$ independent Bernoulli trials, each having probability $p$ of success (a binomial distribution with $n$ trials), converges to the probability density function of the normal distribution with mean $np$ and standard deviation ${\sqrt {np(1-p)}}$, as $n$ grows large, assuming $p$ is not 0 or 1.

 [^1]: Wikipedia, Box-Muller Transform: https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform
 [^2]: Wikipedia, Marsaglia Polar Method: https://en.wikipedia.org/wiki/Marsaglia_polar_method
 [^3]: Wikipedia, Central Limit Theorem: https://en.wikipedia.org/wiki/Central_limit_theorem
 [^4]: Wikipedia, Normal Distribution: https://en.wikipedia.org/wiki/Normal_distribution
+[^5]: Wikipedia, De Moivre-Laplace Theorem: https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem